-- The HBP CP members

-- The European Commission (EC)

-- The national and regional funding agencies

-- Their own initiative.
+- The national and regional funding agencies - Their own initiative.

 Members of a candidate PP are advised to contact the HBP Flagship Project Coordination Office prior to the submission of the formal application.
 The HBP Flagship Project Coordination Office is the main contact point for obtaining information about the application and association process.
 The contact email is relations@humanbrainproject.eu.